LTER-LIFE/FDFDT-Manual/docs/04-Describe-data.md

 - Describe the context of the dataset by cross-referencing other relevant and related datasets or metadata.
 These links should be meaningful by qualifying how different resources link to each other (e.g., *dataset A is a derivative of dataset B* or *B contains complementary information to A*).

 ::: {.infobox .infoimg}
-A template that covers these minimum metadata data fields can be found here: [README template](https://github.com/LTER-LIFE/FDFDT/blob/main/readme-templates/README-template.md).
+A template that covers these minimum metadata fields can be found here: [README template](https://github.com/LTER-LIFE/FDFDT/blob/main/readme-templates/README-template.md).
 Or follow this [example](https://github.com/LTER-LIFE/FDFDT/blob/main/readme-templates/README-example-budburst.md) of the bud burst data.
 :::

 **For tabular data**: